ba-st/Superluminal/docs/reference/API-Client.md

 It also supports some convenience methods built on the previous ones:

-- `get:accepting:withSuccessfulResponseDo:` will execute a GET against the location in the first argument, setting the `Accept` header according to the second argument.
+- `get:accepting:withSuccessfulResponseDo:` will execute a `GET` against the location in the first argument, setting the `Accept` header according to the second argument.
 If the response is successful the last argument is evaluated with the response's body.
-- `get:withSuccessfulResponseDo:` will execute a GET against the location in the first argument without further configuration.
+- `get:withSuccessfulResponseDo:` will execute a `GET` against the location in the first argument without further configuration.
 If the response is successful the last argument is evaluated with the response's body.
-- `post:at:withSuccessfulResponseDo:` will execute a POST, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
+- `post:at:withSuccessfulResponseDo:` will execute a `POST`, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
 If the response is successful the last argument is evaluated with the response's body.
-- `patch:at:withSuccessfulResponseDo:` will execute a PATCH, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
+- `patch:at:withSuccessfulResponseDo:` will execute a `PATCH`, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
 If the response is successful the last argument is evaluated with the response's body.
-- `put:at:` will execute a PUT, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
+- `put:at:` will execute a `PUT`, whose body and `Content-Type` is defined by the entity in the first argument, against the second argument.
 If the response is successful the last argument is evaluated with the response's body.
-- `deleteAt:` will execute a DELETE against the location in the first argument.
+- `deleteAt:` will execute a `DELETE` against the location in the first argument.
-  If there's an entity tag associated with this location it will set the `If-Match` header making the delete conditional.
+  If there's an entity tag associated with this location it will set the `If-Match` header making the `DELETE` conditional.

 ## Pooling